anchore/k8s-inventory/README.md

 [Install the binary](#installation) or Download the [Docker image](https://hub.docker.com/repository/docker/anchore/kai)

 ## Installation
-Kai can be run as a CLI, Docker Container, or Helm Chart
+KAI can be run as a CLI, Docker Container, or Helm Chart

-By default, Kai will look for a Kubeconfig in the home directory to use to authenticate (when run as a CLI).
+By default, KAI will look for a Kubeconfig in the home directory to use to authenticate (when run as a CLI).

 ### CLI
 ```shell script